The key to having phenomenal workouts is a steady routine of great pre-workout meals.

 Why Should I Eat This?

 These pre-workout meals have a good amount of carbs.
 Eating carbs before you train will keep your energy up during your workout.
+Your energy for high-intensity training, like lifting or sprinting, comes from carbohydrates.

 The amount of food you eat will also vary based on how fast your metabolism is.
 On average, most people should have their pre-workout meal about 1.5 to 2.5 hours before they train.